Class time: Tuesdays, 10:30-11:30am EST

 Required materials: The Lost Tools of Writing Level 1 Student Workbook; The Lion, The Witch, and The Wardrobe by C.S.
 Lewis (any edition)

 “I don’t know what to write!”

 “What do you mean by elaborate?
 I did elaborate!”

 “I don’t know how to start my essay.”

 This course does not assign extra reading material in order to allow students to integrate their other school subjects into their writing if they so wish.
-We will meet once a week for 90 minutes.
-This course is suitable for students age 14 and up as well as for those who have completed the Intro to Essay Writing course.
+Students are only asked to read The Lion, The Witch, and The Wardrobe before classes begin, because we will be using that book for in-class examples.
+We will meet once a week for one hour.
+This course is recommended for students age 12 and up.
+The estimated workload is 3 hours/week.